vbscott/vbscott.github.io/docs/index.markdown

 [Dale Carnegie](https://www.dalecarnegie.com)

 ### 2014 - 2018
-Bachelors of Science in Computer Science from the University of Michigan.
+Bachelor of Science in Computer Science from the University of Michigan.

 ---